egnor/pivid/README.md

 * The libgbm ("Generic Buffer Manager") library tries to abstract over those driver-specific interfaces.
 * "DRM-PRIME" is a fancy name for ioctl's (see libdrm `drmPrimeHandleToFD` and `drmPrimeFDToHandle`) to convert GEM handles to/from "dma-buf" descriptors.
 * These "dma-buf" descriptors can be used with other systems like V4L2, of course you have to get the data format right.
+* On the Raspberry Pi, DRM has no trouble importing dma-buf buffers from V4L2.